 A strong LinkedIn marketing approach is important to a B2B company’s growth.
 But, unlike other social media platforms like Facebook and Instagram, LinkedIn does provide B2B advertisers with a plethora of prospective clients.

 LinkedIn can show a significant number when it comes to B2B networking.
 However, leads just don’t automatically fall on your lap, you work for them.
-LinkedIn is responsible for 97% of a business’ social media leads, and they backed it up with stats detailed below:.
+LinkedIn is responsible for 97% of a business’s social media leads, and they backed it up with stats detailed below: